Nathan Healy

 Naperville Electricity Prices

-Illinois electricity rates have climbed from 13.2 cents per kWh in 2021 to 15.9 cents in 2024, representing a 20% increase over three years.
+Illinois electricity rates have climbed from 13.2 cents per kWh in 2021 to 15.9 cents in 2024—a 20% increase in just three years.
+For the average Naperville household, this translates to hundreds of dollars in additional annual costs.

 Price of Energy: Illinois vs National Average